 Start by chopping some onion, celery and sweet pepper and sauté in butter.
 It doesn’t matter what colour of peppers you choose.
 I like to use red and green at Christmas.
 It’s a lot of butter but it’s a great way to add moisture and flavour to the bread cubes.
 Once they’re softening and the onion is slightly golden add salt and pepper, table cream or milk, dried chicken stock and liquid chicken stock.
 Let simmer for a few minutes then add dried thyme and sage.
 Stir and pour over the dried bread cubes.
 Chop fresh parsley, sage and thyme and add to the stuffing mixture.
 I like the combination of dried and fresh herbs.

-You can pack lots of stuffing in there, just not too tightly.
+You can pack lots in your chicken or turkey, just not too tightly.
 Somewhere between loosely packed and jam it all in.
 I once put way too much stuffing in a turkey, literally forced it in, then added more.
 The result?
 Mostly uncooked stuffing.

 Where do you put the stuffing?